realm/realm-js/README.md

 ### Building for nodejs:
 Be sure you have python2.7 as the default python.
 3.x won't work, and it's not enough to use `--python=python2.7` as parameter to npm.
+For example you can use Homebrew to install it.
 ```
 brew install python@2
 ```